Yam1x/c2pie/README.md

 ### Generating your own mock credentials

-You can generate your own mock credentials for testing and developing the package following these steps:
+You can generate your own mock credentials for testing and developing the package follow these steps:

 1. Generate a private key:
     ```bash